Scalable and Efficient Continual Learning from Demonstration via a Hypernetwork-generated Stable Dynamics Model: Related Work

 \section{Related Work}

+The work in this paper builds on existing techniques in LfD~\cite{kolter2019learning} and CL~\cite{von2019continual}, and hence we review relevant literature from both fields.
+We also discuss methods that, like ours, address continual LfD.
+Whenever applicable, we highlight the differences between our approach and existing ones.

-\emph{Learning from demonstration} (LfD) is a robot learning methodology where a robot learns manipulation skills from human demonstrations.
-LfD is also referred to as \emph{programming by demonstration} or \emph{imitation learning}~\cite{calinon2018learning, billard2016learning}.
-The demonstrations may be provided by different means, including kinesthetic teaching (a human physically guides the robot to perform a motion task \cite{argall2009survey, billard2016learning, ravichandar2019robot, ahmadzadeh2018trajectory}), and tele-operation (the demonstrations are provided by humans while operating a joystick-controlled robot).
-Learning directly from videos of humans or other robots performing manipulation tasks has also been investigated~\cite{gao2021cril}.
-LfD is valuable for tasks that are difficult to program explicitly or learn from scratch, allowing robots to bootstrap from human expertise and adapt to various situations in complex domains.
-Different learning approaches, including supervised learning~\cite{wu2010towards, argall2011teacher}, constrained optimization~\cite{englert2017inverse}, reinforcement learning~\cite{calinon2013compliant}, and inverse reinforcement learning~\cite{das2021model} have been utilized for LfD.
+\emph{Learning from demonstration} (LfD) is a valuable technique for teaching robots tasks that are difficult to program explicitly or learn from scratch, allowing them to bootstrap from human expertise and adapt to various situations in complex domains~\cite{ravichandar2020recent}.
+Demonstrations used for training may be provided by different means~\cite{ravichandar2020recent}, including kinesthetic teaching~\cite{argall2009survey, billard2016learning, ravichandar2020recent, ahmadzadeh2018trajectory}, tele-operation~\cite{abbeel2010autonomous}, or passive observation~\cite{gao2021cril}.
+Different learning approaches, including supervised learning~\cite{wu2010towards, argall2011teacher}, constrained optimization~\cite{englert2017inverse}, reinforcement learning~(RL)~\cite{calinon2013compliant}, and inverse RL~\cite{das2021model} have been utilized for LfD.
 In addition to Euclidean space, LfD in non-Euclidean spaces such as Riemannian manifolds is also a topic of current research~\cite{saveriano2023learning, urain2023se}.
+In this paper, we focus on \emph{trajectory-based} learning, which is a sub-field of LfD~\cite{ravichandar2020recent}, and utilize kinesthetic teaching for providing demonstrations to the robot (though trajectory data collected via other means would also suffice).
+Trajectory-based methods either fit probability distributions to the observed data with \emph{generative models}~\cite{hersch2008dynamical, khansari2011learning, urain2020imitationflow, figueroa2018physically}, or fit a discriminative model to the training data using function approximators such as neural networks~\cite{kolter2019learning, Ijspeert2002Movement}.
+The observed demonstrations can either be used to learn a static-mapping between time and the desired state of the robot, or to dynamically map the current robot state to the desired velocity~\cite{ravichandar2020recent}.